autoprop.ai

 If you do nothing else after reading this, start tracking four numbers:

-1. Average first response time - from enquiry receipt to first meaningful (not auto) response.
+1. Average first response time - from enquiry receipt to first meaningful response.
 Be honest with yourself about this number

 2. Enquiry-to-viewing conversion rate - what percentage of portal enquiries result in a confirmed viewing?
 If you do not know, it is probably lower than you think